banana0972/vlog/docs/Ctfs/YesbutNo 2024 Qual Writeups.md

     else:
         print("Invalid choice!")
 ```
 Here, we are restricted from writing at the read only region, and our input has to be a printable character.
 It should be noted there are no restrictions that prevent us from reading into the restricted region.
-By having `read_string` fetch the length of its string from an address where a character was stored instead of the strings length, we could read into the restricted region.
+By having `read_string` fetch the length of its string from an address where a character was stored instead of the string's length, we could read into the restricted region.
 ```
 write_string('d', 898)
 | Address  |        897        |   898    |